AnyBody/anyscript/_posts/2017-05-25-body-model-configurator.md

 ---

-Graphical user interfaces (GUIs) enables easy and intuitive interaction between users and computer software.
-But GUIs may also hamper the flexibility and make the software less powerful.
-Hence, many powerful software tools are based on scripts, text and code.
-This is also the case of the AnyBody Modeling System.
-AnyScript is the language in which models are constructed.

-One of the first things I also did when starting to use the AnyBody Modeling System, was to understand how to configure the human model.
-How to enable different body parts and how to set the available options for muscles, ligaments etc. The model is configured via AnyScript by defining switches which we call Body Model (BM) statements.
+One of the first things I did when starting to use the AnyBody Modeling System, was to understand how to configure the human model.
+This means enabling and disabling different body parts and setting up the available options for muscles, ligaments etc. The model is configured via AnyScript by defining switches which we call Body Model (BM) statements.